mjordan/drupal_field_limit_tester/test_results/results.md

 To time the tasks performed using Chrome, I used Chrome's "Performance" tool, available in the hamburger menu > More tools > Developer tools.
 To time the tasks performed using Chrome, I used the "Total" time produced in the performance tool's "summary" output.
 To time the tasks performed using curl, I ran the requests with the Linux `time` command, e.g., `time curl http://localhost:8000/node/50` and used the 'real' value from this ouput.

+I chose to migrate only a single node because I wanted to reduce variables that may affect performance to as few as possible.
+I also speculated that retrieving the same content, using the same caching, in both a graphical web browser and curl would allow me to establish a baseline time that Drupal takes to assemble and deliver HTML markup and content, in order to expose the time it takes to render JavaScript and CSS.

 ## Results